gbih/Thoth-Decoder-Options/README.md

 # Thoth.Json Decoder Examples

--   Misc examples of decoding with the Option type
+-   Misc examples of decoding with the Option type (auto and manual)

 -   Targetting netcoreapp3.0 in .fsproj